aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Gets or sets the IFilePathProvider for exporting Worksheet to html separately.
+the IFilePathProvider for exporting Worksheet to html separately.

 **Returns:**
 [IFilePathProvider](../../com.aspose.cells/ifilepathprovider)